A 19-year-old Reading man who was having some trouble raising $50,000 to save a homeless shelter got a major boost.

-Officials at Chick-Fil-A said they saw a story that aired on 69 News, and hard to something to lend a helping hand.
+Representatives of the three Chick-fil-A restaurants in Berks County said they saw a 69 News story and had to do something to lend a helping hand.

-Moved by Tafolla's cause, Friday, Chick-Fil-A donated $2,600 to City Light Ministries.
+Moved by Tafolla's cause, Chick-fil-A donated $2,600 to City Light Ministries on Friday.

-Three Chick-Fil-A locations donated 10 percent of their profits for one day and handed the check to Pastor Joe Sclafani who runs the shelter.
+The three Chick-fil-A locations donated 10 percent of their profits for one day and handed the check to Sclafani, who runs the shelter.

 "We're closer and closer every day.
-We're well passed halfway.
-An we're going to get there," said Sclafani.
+We're well passed halfway, and we're going to get there," said Sclafani.

 "I'm amazed, and I can only thank God for such a miracle that people answered the call in such a way," said Tafolla.

-Pastor Sclafani says he will be speaking with architects and city officials next week to finalize how much it will take to make sure City Light Ministries is open for the homeless this winter.
+Sclafani said he will be speaking with architects and city officials next week to finalize how much it will take to make sure City Light Ministries is open for the homeless this winter.